 - The urgency to obtain data when requested.

 Why should you contemplate these three factors?

 3 tips to know where to save data

 - Architect your data solution so the rotation between “hot” and “cold” tiers adapts to your use case.
-It won’t only save you cost, but will also optimize performance on most scenarios.
+It won’t only save you costs, but will also optimize performance in most scenarios.

 Moving on to the most important part, we are talking about what data you need to store.
 This will depend on whether your data is quality data or not, so we recommend reading it several times until it is completely clear.

 12 tips to know what data need to be stored

 - Store non-urgent data on devices with high capacity and slow access times.
 These data can be referenced with pointers located on faster devices.